paveltimofeev/screens.io/tasklist.md

 - Frontend: Change password
 - Frontend: Change name and email
 - Frontend: Fix Comparer view Fit/Full mode
+- Frontend: Do not close menu at mobile view after click, and do not cover header

 BackLog
 - Show correct values at stats section of sidebar (Scenarios/Jobs)